natemcmaster - McMaster.NETCore.Plugins 1.2.0

 • sharedTypes = a list of types which the loader should ensure are unified.
 (See What is a shared type?)

-• isUnloadable = (.NET Core 3+ only).
-Allow this plugin to be unloaded from memory at some point in the future.
+• isUnloadable = Allow this plugin to be unloaded from memory at some point in the future.
 (Requires ensuring that you have cleaned up all usages of types from the plugin before unloading actually happens.)

 See example projects in samples/ for more detailed, example usage.